-Fang is a Senior Analyst in the Research team in the Economics Department.
+Fang is a Senior Analyst in the Central Banking Analytics team in the Economics Department.
 Fang Yao joined the RBNZ in 2013 and has worked at monetary policy research team and macro-prudential policy analysis team.
 Prior to joining the RBNZ, he obtained his PhD in economics from Humboldt University Berlin.
 Fang has also been a research visitor at the German Bundesbank, and Federal Reserve Banks of New York and Richmond.

 Current research interests:

 - Yao, F, and Rubio, M (2019) "Macroprudential policies in a low interest-rate environment" Journal of Money, Credit and Banking, Forthcoming, Wiley Online Library.

 - Yao, F; Armstrong J and Skilling, H (2019) "Loan-to-value ratio restrictions and house prices.
 Micro Evidence from New Zealand" Journal of Housing Economics, Elsevier, 1621, February 2019.